Install the Latest Version of MongoDB on Ubuntu 20.04/18.04/16.04

 Update to Latest Version

-Same goes with updating, update the package lists first then upgrade mongodb-org if newer version is released:
+The same goes with updating.
+Update the package lists first, then upgrade mongodb-org if a newer version is released:

 Start Service